 Today, this area is known as The Point, and is home to Point State Park.
 This park draws visitors exploring the beauty of the Monongahela River and the Allegheny River coming together to form the Ohio River.
 However, the park is not just a local hangout spot.
 In addition to being the starting/ending point for the 150-mile Great Allegheny Passage, the park is also home to the fantastic Fort Pitt Museum.

 The museum first opened its doors in 1969 and is currently run by the Heinz History Center.
-There is a bit of overlap between the displays at the Fort Pitt Museum and the Heinz History Center.
-However, both provide plenty of unique information and offer complimentary takes on the history of Pittsburgh and western Pennsylvania.
+There is a bit of overlap between the displays at the Fort Pitt Museum and the Heinz History Center and the Soldiers and Sailors Memorial Hall.
+However, all three provide plenty of unique information and offer complementary takes on the history of Pittsburgh and western Pennsylvania.

 The focus of the Fort Pitt Museum is on the history of The Point, as well as the French and Indian War.
 This focus can be seen as soon as you step into the museum, as the first display showcases a model of Fort Pitt as it looked in 1765.
 This model gives a great overview of the fort and provides a nice point of reference while going through the rest of the museum.